 Maintain the conservation value and seek the sustainable management of the County's geological heritage resource.

-To protect identified County Geological Sites from inappropriate development, avoiding potential conflicts with other ecological and cultural assets by engaging in consultation, and to promote the importance and potential of such sites through the County's Heritage Plan.
+To protect identified County Geological Sites from inappropriate development and to promote the importance and potential of such sites through the County's Heritage Plan.

 3.4 Cultural Heritage